Large Deviations, Central Limit and dynamical phase transitions in the atom maser: The main results

 \section{The main results}

 Our main results are the following Large Deviations and Central Limit theorems.
-For reader's convenience we outline the key steps of the proofs below, followed by more technical details in the next section.
+For reader's convenience we outline the key steps of the proofs below.

-\begin{thm} The limit $\lambda(s)$ in \eqref{eq:mfgconvergence} exists, and is a smooth function of $s$ equal to the spectral bound of a certain semigroup generator $L^{(d)}_s$ defined below.
-Therefore the counting process $\Lambda_{t}$ satisfies the large deviations principle with rate function equal to the Legendre transform of $\lambda(s)$.
-In particular the atom maser does not exhibit dynamical phase transitions, but rather cross-over transitions which become sharper as $N_{ex}$ increases. \end{thm}
+\begin{thm} Suppose that the initial state $\rho$ is a finite rank operator with respect to the Fock basis, or more generally, that $\sum_{n \geq 0} |\langle e_n, \rho e_n \rangle|^2\rss(n)^{-1}<+\infty$.
+Then the counting process $\Lambda_t$ satisfies the large deviations principle with rate function equal to the Legendre transform of $\lambda(s)$, where $\lambda(s)$ is the limit in \eqref{eq:mfgconvergence}.
+The function $\lambda(s)$ is smooth and it is equal to the spectral bound of a certain semigroup generator $L^{(d)}_s$ defined below. \end{thm} In particular the atom maser does not exhibit dynamical phase transitions, but rather cross-over transitions which become sharper as $N_{ex}$ increases.
+This behaviour will be investigated in more detail in section \ref{sec.numerics}.

 \begin{col} The counting process $\Lambda_{t}$ satisfies the Central Limit Theorem

 where $\mathcal{D}$ denotes convergence in distribution and $m$ and $V$ are the mean and variance

 \end{col}